- 1 small butternut squash (about 450g), peeled and cut into 2cm cubes

 A favourite in 1970's British salads (served cooked and pickled in vinegar), beetroot is a…

-- 2 small red onion, cut into slim wedges
+- 2 small red onions, cut into slim wedges

 - 3 tbsp olive oil